 Take action before removal is your only option!
 If you have an ash tree, you have the choice to protect or remove your tree(s).
 We recommend that residents consider protecting large, well-placed, healthy private ash trees as part of an EAB treatment program.

-As of April 2018, Rainbow Treecare has partnered with over 20 cities throughout the Twin Cities to treat public trees in parks and along boulevards.
+As of April 2019, Rainbow Treecare has partnered with over 25 cities and neighborhoods throughout the Twin Cities to treat public trees in parks and along boulevards.
 These partnerships also include a city-wide discount to private property owners.
 Through this discount program, property owners can treat their ash trees at a reduced price.